 Eightcap is an Australian financial services company that offers trading solutions to global customers.
 The company’s core products are currencies (Forex), commodities, indices, cryptocurrencies, and shares.
 It operates as Eightcap Pty and Eightcap Global Limited.

 In conducting this review, we opened a live account and verified most of the claims made by the company.
-For example, we looked at whether the company is regulated by ASIC and VFSC and checked its spreads.

 Back to Top